 Apparently, an anonymous person called Satoshi Nakamoto invented bitcoin, backed on blockchain technology, in 2008, and published the details in “Bitcoin: A Peer to Peer Electronic Cash System."
-In 2013, a whitepaper titled “Ethereum Project” hinted that blockchain, that is securing this digital currency, can be used in multiple applications, other than just bitcoin.
+In 2013, a whitepaper titled “Ethereum Project” hinted that blockchain, which is securing this digital currency, can be used in multiple applications, other than just bitcoin.

 In the years that followed, NASDAQ, IBM, Facebook, governments of Japan and Dubai, and many other big names started playing with blockchain technology.
 Many created their own cryptocurrency, some secured cloud migration of businesses, many others provided a distributed ledger technology, and whatnot.

 Today, the application of blockchain technology is common across various verticals.
 But what is blockchain technology?
 Let’s break down the term and see what it means before looking into some blockchain examples in real life.